LeeZeHao/Kiki_Delivery_Docs/index.md

 Due to the project’s reliance on physical hardware, testing slots are limited.
 For more information, please contact @zehaolee or @Neng_1 on Telegram before 5 August 2024.

+(NOTE: The [Client App](https://zehao-deploy-rn-web-app.dfdd2g2tqknko.amplifyapp.com/) can actually be accessed at any time.
+However, the portions related to drone control will only be functional during the public test, as the drone hardware cannot be ready 24-7.)

 # Introduction
 This is the documentation for Kiki's Delivery project (part of Orbital 2024).